Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: Model and Notation

 Finally, for a positive integer $n$, we will use $\Phi_n$ to denote the unique positive solution of equation $(x+1)^n=x^{n+1}$.
 Then, $\Phi_n$ is strictly increasing with respect to $n$, with $\Phi_1=\phi\approx 1.618$ (golden ratio) and asymptotically $\Phi_n\sim \frac{n}{\ln n}$ (see~\citep[Lemma~A.3]{cggs2018-journal}).

 \paragraph*{Computational Complexity} Most of the results in this paper involve complexity questions, regarding the existence of (approximate) equilibria.
+We are interested in computational problems of the form: ``Given as input a game $G$, does it have an $\alpha$-PNE?'' for a fixed value of $\alpha$.
 Whenever we deal with such statements, we will implicitly assume that the congestion game instances given as inputs to our problems can be succinctly represented in the following way: